snowwits/openend/README.md

 # Open End
-Chrome extension that lets you hide the title, preview and duration of videos on Twitch.tv to prevent spoilers when watching e-sports or sports videos.
+Chrome extension that hides the duration of videos and other information on Twitch.tv to prevent spoilers when watching e-sports or sports videos.

 # Table of Contents
 1. [Description](#1-description)